deckerweb/toolbar-extras/README.md

 * Fix: Proper `$media` param for wp_register_style() occurrences
 * Fix: Proper file including for some supported Genesis child themes
 * Fix: Added forgotten setting from v1.3.0 to the settings updater routine to avoid PHP notice
-* Fix: Changed few `translators` comments in code to properly trigger the language pack creation on WordPress.org for some translateable strings
+* Fix: Changed few `translators` comments in code to properly trigger the language pack creation on WordPress.org for some translatable strings